Wei Jingsheng: Arrest and imprisonment

-Wei was also known for his editorial work in the short-lived magazine Explorations (探索) in 1979.
-He had also published a letter under his name in March 1979 in which he denounced the inhuman conditions which existed in Beijing's Qincheng Prison, where the 10th Panchen Lama was imprisoned.
+Wei is also known for his editorial work in the short-lived magazine Explorations (探索) in 1979.
+He published a letter under his name in March 1979 in which he denounced the inhuman conditions which existed in Beijing's Qincheng Prison, where the 10th Panchen Lama was imprisoned.

 His dissident writings eventually led him to be tried and imprisoned.
 Orville Schell, a writer and academic who specializes in China, wrote:

 Wei ultimately spent a total of 18 years in different prisons in China.
-The letters which he wrote in which he explained his views while he was in prison were compiled into a book, The Courage to Stand Alone: Letters from Prison and Other Writings.
+During this time, he wrote letters explaining his views which were compiled into a book, The Courage to Stand Alone: Letters from Prison and Other Writings.
 Some of the letters were directly addressed to Deng Xiaoping, other letters were addressed to different family members of Wei.
 He remained imprisoned until 14 September 1993, when he was released just one week before the International Olympic Committee held a vote over whether it should award the 2000 Summer Olympics to Beijing or Sydney.
 Wei continued to speak out, despite the threat of arrest.

 On 27 February 1994, Wei met with United States Assistant Secretary of State for Human Rights John Shattuck to discuss human rights conditions in China, and he also met with journalists.
 Wei was arrested the following week along with fifteen other democracy and labor activists.
 Although he was released shortly afterward and sent into exile in Tianjin, Wei was arrested once more on 1 April 1994 when he tried to return to Beijing.
 Charged with plotting against the state, he was sentenced to 14 years in prison, but he would only remain in prison until 16 November 1997, when he was released, ostensibly for medical reasons, and promptly deported to the United States.
-He was sent to the United States due to international pressure, especially the request by the then US President Bill Clinton.
+He was sent to the United States due to international pressure, especially the request by US President Bill Clinton.